makrai/notes/sardari22-depression-english.md

 # Abstract

 * Depression requires early diagnosis and treatment
-* audio-based Automatic Depression Detection (ADD) system has sparked the
+* audio-based Automatic Depression Detection (ADD) system has sparked
   * most of the reported approaches rely on hand-crafted audio features
   * They combine wide variety of audio-related features
   * large feature space can lead to high-dimensionality issues